Mesquita, Rio de Janeiro

 Mesquita (mosque); /pt/) is a municipality located in the Brazilian state of Rio de Janeiro.
-Its population was 176,569 (2020) and its area is 42 km2.
+Its population was 167,127 (2022 Census) and its area is 42 km2.

 The municipality contains part of the 4398 ha Mendanha State Park, created in 2013.
 The name is a reference to the second Baron of Mesquita, Jerônimo Roberto de Mesquita, the owner of the old farms (fazendas) in the present central region of the municipality.